alem-platform/sprint-js/story01/intro/README.md

 We will start from basics and learn what is JS and how to run it.

+### What is JavaScript?

 JavaScript is a programming language that brings life to the web.

-### What is JavaScript?

-- Dynamic programming language
-- Originally created to make web pages interactive
-- Now used for both front-end and back-end development

 ```js
 const sayHello = function () {